 Why Should You Check Your Score?

 Before you apply for a new credit card, loan, or mortgage, it’s wise to get a free credit check so you can know what to expect.
-The score will not only impact the likelihood to get approved, but it can also help you predict the terms that the lender will likely offer.
+The score will not only impact the likelihood to get approved but can also help you predict the terms that the lender will likely offer.

 Another reason to check your score is to make sure that there are no errors in your report.
 If you catch an error early, you should be able to resolve the problem quickly.